NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dns-cookies-algorithms.md

 IANA is requested to create and maintain a sub-registry (the "DNS Cookie Algorithm" registry) of the "Domain Name System (DNS) Parameters" registry.
-The initial values for this registry are below.
+The initial values for this registry are described in (#cookieAlgorithms).

 <reference anchor='FNV' target='https://datatracker.ietf.org/doc/draft-eastlake-fnv'>
     <front>